digshake/CSJavaWUSTL/_sources/Module3-Arrays/studio.rst

    * How can you incrementally test your work to ensure that what you’re doing is correct/working?
 (Hint, printing details as your code executes is really helpful)

+4. Conceptual checkpoint 2: What is the structure of a for loop?
+What values should you use for iterating through all even numbers up to 100?
+What about multiples of 5 up to 100?

+5. Choose a new person to type.

+6. Write code that updates the array when you find out a number is not prime.
+Note: You should not use mod (%) in this studio.
+If it seems like you need it, go back to the description of the sieve.

-4. Develop and refine your code until it works.
+7. Develop and refine your code until it works.

    * Think carefully about whether you are including the ``n``-th value or not.
 Test that your program works as expected.
 If it doesn’t, figure out why.

-5. Have your program print all the prime values it finds and nothing else.
+8. Have your program print all the prime values it finds and nothing else.

-6. Once you can successfully print primes, try it with large values of ``n``, like 10,000,000.
+9. Once you can successfully print primes, try it with large values of ``n``, like 10,000,000.
 If you’ve implemented everything correctly it should only take a few seconds to final all the primes less than 10,000,000!
 (One takeaway from today’s studio: You can use a little code to quickly automate tasks!
 This is much quicker and more accurate than attempting to do this by hand!)

 Review and Revise
 =====================

 `Pseudocode <https://en.wikipedia.org/wiki/Pseudocode>`__ is a way to describe things with a precise format that is similar to computer programs.
 Review the `Pseudo Code for the sieve of Eratosthenes <https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes#Pseudocode>`__ and compare it to your version.
 Not everything done in the pseudocode is straightforward in Java.
 None the less, if your approach is substantially different, revise it to include some of the approaches described in the pseudocode that seem sensible.
 Compare/contrast the approaches with your TA.

 Peer Comparisons